 A total of 488 observations were collected which resulted in a pooled data set (combination of cross section and time series data).
 Two empirical multiple regression models were developed to test hypotheses related to economies of scale (efficiency) and economies of scope (effectiveness).
 The remainder of the hypotheses were tested using correlation coefficients.

 Findings suggest that there are both economies of scale and scope using non-linear and logarithmic functional forms (respectively).
 Both functional forms also support the presence of experience curve effects.
 Other factors related to total cost of home health agencies in Connecticut were found to be: percentage of medicare patients, whether the agencies are located in urban and non-urban settings, the number of functional areas computerized, and whether firms are for profit or not for profit.
 Findings in these areas can assist home health agency managers with the functions of planning and control.
 Insights gained from this research are extremely important in the formation and efficiency of home health agency management systems.

 Gonzales, Theresa I., "Factors Associated with Home Health Agency Cost in Connecticut" (1995).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 37.